allenai/SPECTER2/README.md

-# specter2_0
+# SPECTER 2.0

-## What does this model do?

-[1-2 sentence description of the inputs/outputs and how it works]
+## Overview
+SPECTER 2.0 is a document embedding model for scientific documents.
+It builds on the original [SPECTER](https://github.com/allenai/specter) and [SciRepEval](https://github.com/allenai/scirepeval) works, and can be used to generate effective embeddings for multiple task formats i.e Classification, Regression, Retrieval and Search.

+## Usage
+### HuggingFace

 ## Link to training / test datasets